lindajohnstone/c-sharp/test.PayslipProblem/readme.txt

 ** added calculation for net pay (gross pay - tax) - have 3 test cases ** added calculation for super (grossPay * (super / 100))
-** prior to attempting tax calculations, push to GitHub
+** prior to attempting tax calculations, push to GitHub ** calculate tax - how to convert Calculations object to TaxableIncomeTax object